Chart Color Schemes

 Condobolin has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, Condobolin's population is estimated at around 3,140, a decrease of 45 people from the 2021 Census figure of 3,185.
-This decline reflects a resident population estimate of 3,139 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and validation of four new addresses since the Census date.
+As of Feb 2026, Condobolin's population is estimated at around 3,140, a decrease of 45 people since the 2021 Census which reported a population of 3,185.
+This change is inferred from AreaSearch's estimation of the resident population as 3,139 following examination of ABS' latest ERP data release in June 2024 and validation of four new addresses since the Census date.
 The population density ratio is 0.60 persons per square kilometer.
-Between the 2016 and 2021 Censuses, Condobolin experienced a 1.4% decline while the SA3 area achieved 0.8% growth, indicating divergent trends.
-Natural growth contributed approximately 55% of overall population gains during recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022 and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+While Condobolin experienced a 1.4% decline since census, the SA3 area achieved 0.8% growth, indicating divergent trends.
+Natural growth contributed approximately 55.00000000000001% of overall population gains in recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population